- 7 Bedrooms

 - Wireless Internet

-The first floor has a sizable living room kitchen and dinning room open floor plan with fireplace opening to the huge outdoor space area containing the pool and spa area.
+The first floor has a sizable living room kitchen and dinning room open floor plan with fireplace opening to the enormous outdoor space area containing the pool and spa area.
 The thoroughly outfitted kitchen contains all the appliances for the chef enthusiast with island seating for group gatherings including a generous freezer and refrigerator, gas oven and stove, electric convection oven, microwave, ice maker, and wine cooler to name a few.
 A king master bedroom suite with private bath and walk in closet opens privately to the pool and spa area as well.
 Another queen mini master suite with private bath and walk in closet is just to the left of the entrance way.
 A half bath in the hallway area completes the downstairs living space.

 How to get the best deal on your rental